openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

 - Deal with expansion of the single-node control-plane by adding more control-plane nodes
-- Deal with expansion of clusters that have been installed before the implementation of this enhancement (they can be take ncare of with a simple documentation on how it can be enabled with a few manual steps).
+- Deal with expansion of clusters that have been installed before the implementation of this enhancement (they can be taken care of with a simple documentation on how it can be enabled with a few manual steps).
 - Deal with "day 1" UPI installation of single-node control plane clusters that have additional non-control plane worker nodes